I’m home, and the trip was Grand. You can click here for the big view of Sequoia-Sacramento-Yosemite.

 It’s like the refrigerator door.
 Every now and then you’ve just got to clean off the refrigerator door and start over.
 But it’s so hard to say goodbye!

-D&A’s wedding, Kaitlin!, a perfect flying pig card from ND, pictures from DC, my mother’s funeral reception and a couple of her turtle magnets, a painted bookmark from Sandy, a great personal card from NA, the wonderful button we and everyone on the Queen Mary wore for my mother’s birthday, Cynthia with Kaitlin and her 1,000 cranes, I love the dancing cranes.
+D&A’s wedding, Rome!, a perfect flying pig card from ND, pictures from DC, my mother’s funeral reception and a couple of her turtle magnets, a painted bookmark from Sandy, a great personal card from NA, the wonderful button we and everyone on the Queen Mary wore for my mother’s birthday, Cynthia with Rome and her 1,000 cranes, I love the dancing cranes.